 The ride will also include a steep climb up Box Hill and Leith Hill before returning to finish at The Mall in central London.

-Mr Johnson said: "Following the superhuman efforts of our Team GB cyclists last year, thousands of cycling enthusiasts, both experienced and amateur, riding a fantastic route through the streets of our fine city is surely a fitting legacy."'Piece of cake'
+Mr Johnson said: "Following the superhuman efforts of our Team GB cyclists last year, thousands of cycling enthusiasts, both experienced and amateur, riding a fantastic route through the streets of our fine city is surely a fitting legacy."

 Speaking at a press conference, he said he would be taking part.

 Of his training programme for the challenge, Mr Johnson said: "At the moment it is undeveloped but I will be a chiselled whippet by the end of it.